PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 `92 / 55 / 196 / 2 / 11` sequential tests pass.
 The phase store remains
 exactly 128 IDs and 128 owners, and the managed unconsumed-result inventory decreases from 32 to 31.

+The next characterization freezes the unconditional late terminal composite with the immediately following layout-opt-only Conv/Pool output passthrough.
+The exact late-boundary context, option policy, complete nested schemas, optional result, and compatibility wrapper are preserved.
+The mutually exclusive no-layout branch, recorded safe-transpose phase, and affine cleanup remain outside the future owner under an equivalent negative-layout guard.

+Focused and reference-based affected sequential validation report `4 passed, 1 xfailed` and `453 passed, 1 xfailed`; the sole expected failure is the deliberately absent future owner.
+Production behavior, dependencies, TensorFlow isolation, the managed 31-result inventory, and the exactly 128-ID/128-owner phase store remain unchanged.